Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah State and its opponents have scored at least 65 points -- this matchup's over/under -- just two times this season.
+- Utah State and its opponents have combined for 65.5 points only twice this year.

-- Hawaii's games have gone over 65 points in two opportunities this season.
+- Hawaii has combined with its opponents to score more than 65.5 points in two games this season.

-- Saturday's total is 7.4 points higher than the combined 57.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 57.6, is 7.9 points fewer than Saturday's over/under.

-- These two squads combine to allow 60.5 points per game, 4.5 fewer than this contest's over/under.
+- This contest's total is five points greater than the 60.5 these two squads combine to allow per game this season.

-- The average total in Aggies games this season is 61.4, 3.6 points fewer than Saturday's over/under of 65 .
+- Aggies games have an average total of 61.4 points this season, 4.1 fewer than Saturday's over/under.

-- In 2021, games involving the Rainbow Warriors have averaged a total of 63.9 points, 1.1 fewer than this game's set over/under.
+- The 63.9 PPG average total in Rainbow Warriors games this season is 1.6 points fewer than this game's over/under.

 Utah State Stats and Trends